Golden Gate Bridge & Sausalito Bus Tour Information

 - Some tours of the Wine Country will make a stop in Sausalito on the way north or en route on the return to San Francisco.

-2. How many stops will the bus tour make in Sausalito?
+2. How many stops will the Sausalito bus tour make?

-Some San Francisco bus tour companies stop once in downtown Sausalito, then return to Highway 101 to go back to San Francisco.
+Some Sausalito bus tour companies stop once in downtown Sausalito, then return to Highway 101 to go back to San Francisco.
 Others will have additional stops, most often at:

 - the Bay Area Discovery Museum and Cavallo Point at Fort Baker on the southern edge of Sausalito, and/or